AokiOfficial/Aoki/README.md

 To host the project with traditional Node.js, read below.

 ## Tech stacks
+### Language
 Aoki is written in **JavaScript**.
 There are no plans to rewrite it into another language.
-Community rewrites are welcome, but they are **not official**.
+Community rewrites are welcome, but they are not official.

-**CommonJS** is not supported.
+CommonJS is not supported.
 This project uses ESM.

+### Database
 Aoki uses **MongoDB**.
 She uses the `mongodb` library, but release v4.2 has support for `mongoose`.
 Both logics are interchargable, please check the [Client.js](/src/struct/Client.js) file for more info.

-Aoki **heavily relies** on APIs and external projects, and most redundant libraries are implemented as a single function in [Utilities.js](/src/struct/Utilities.js).
-This is why the project is very small in disk space size and codebase size.
-After building, the entire codebase and libraries weigh a stunning **2.102MB**.
+### Runtime
 Aoki officially supports Bun v1.2+.
 It is recommended to use Bun for the time being, because loading `.env` file won't be an issue and Bun has a built-in `serve()`, which is really fast, for web stuff.

 Aoki *technically* supports Node.js v22+ if you rewrite the [WebAPI.js](/src/web/WebAPI.js) file to use a different web library (such as `fastify`).

 If for some reason you cannot use Node.js v22+ and Bun but a lower version of Node.js, do the above and install `dotenv` to load your `.env` file before doing anything.

+### Project size
+Aoki **heavily relies** on APIs and external projects, and most redundant libraries are implemented as a single function in [Utilities.js](/src/struct/Utilities.js).
+This is why the project is very small in disk space size and codebase size.
+After building, the entire codebase and libraries weigh just a fraction more than 2MB.

+### Future-proof
 Check the [roadmap](https://github.com/AokiOfficial/Aoki/issues/6) for future planned implementations.

 ## Local development setup